tidy-finance/website/docs/41_option_pricing_via_machine_learning.md

 We show how to implement random forests and deep neural networks with tidy principles using `tidymodels` or `tensorflow` for more complicated network structures.

 ::: {.rmdnote}
 In order to replicate the analysis regarding neural networks in this chapter, you have to install `TensorFlow` on your system, which requires administrator rights on your machine.
-Parts of this can be done from within R. Just follow [these quick start instructions](https://tensorflow.rstudio.com/installation/).
+Parts of this can be done from within R. Just follow [these quick-start instructions](https://tensorflow.rstudio.com/installation/).
 :::

-Throughout this chapter we need the following packages.
+Throughout this chapter, we need the following packages.

 ```r